danielharrell/SumLect2015/Lost_Idea_LA.md

 All these headlines, I think, have one thing in common.
-While they may disagree about the threat to liberal education, they agree in distinguishing liberal education from the threat, as if the threat were external to it.
+While they may disagree about the threat to liberal education, they agree in distinguishing liberal education from the threat, as if the threat were external.
 The headlines make you think something *else* is killing liberal education, whether it be liberals or conservatives or technology or the economy.
 And it is hard to envision